-What better way to celebrate the upcoming season than with an easy Christmas craft that (silently) screams joy?
-This project can be done in less than an hour, but will look like it took much longer.
+What better way to celebrate the upcoming season than with an easy Christmas sign that (silently) screams joy?
+This particular sign project can be finished in less than an hour, but it will look like it took much longer.

 Over the past year or two, I’ve been really into moss.
-I know that’s super random, but I love that moss is moldable and adds a touch of greenery that I don’t have to water (thus, kill).
-So, moss is the star of this project!
+I know that sounds super random, but I love that moss is moldable and adds a touch of greenery that I don’t have to water (thus, kill).

 This post contains affiliate links.